insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 }
 ```

 ***To be concluded, when a SGX platform is initialized, several EPC page instances (`struct isgx_epc_page`) are allocated to represent all EPC pages.
 System software manages them as a linked list, called `isgx_free_list`.
-When `EADD` is called, system software picks a free EPC page instance from the list, and create a page table entry, pointing the physical address that is saved in `epc_page->pa`, with the expected virtual address, within user enclave's ELRANGE.***
+When `EADD` is called, system software picks a free EPC page instance from the list, and create a page table entry, pointing the physical address that is saved in `epc_page->pa`, with the expected virtual address `enclave_page->addr`, a part of user enclave's ELRANGE.***

 ### 3. EEXTEND
 - [Intel SGX Explained p64] Section 5.3.2.
 Loading